Chocolates Haute Couture or Prêt-à-porter

 Belgium and Switzerland play the leading roles in chocolate

 Belgium is known for its chocolatiers, Switzerland for its chocolate.
-Both of these countries have a long chocolate tradition.
-The Swiss Jean Neuhaus emigrated to Belgium and offered cocoa-containing products in his pharmacy there, which he sometimes used to sweeten bitter pills.
-His grandson Jean Neuhaus began to produce chocolates in small series for the first time
+Both countries have a long chocolate tradition.
+The Swiss Jean Neuhaus emigrated to Belgium and offered products containing cocoa in his pharmacy there, which he sometimes used to sweeten bitter pills.
+His grandson Jean Neuhaus first began to produce chocolates in small batches.

 It hurt his wife’s heart when these delicacies in what were then paper bags were broken during transport.
-She invented a chocolate box in which the delicate chocolates could be transported , the basic elements of which are still used by good chocolatiers today.
+She invented a chocolate box in which the delicate chocolates could be transported in a break-proof manner, the basic elements of which are still in use today by good chocolatiers.

-Pralines were first made for the Count of Plessis-Praslin by the French cook César de Choiseul .
-The cook named the sweet delicacies after his employer Praslins, from which the word praline is derived , but Jean Neuhaus is widely known as the inventor of praline.
+Pralines were first made by the French chef César de Choiseul, for the Count of Plessis-Praslin.
+The chef named the sweet delicacies after his employer Praslins, from which the word praline is derived.
+However, Jean Neuhaus is widely known as the more famous inventor of the praline.

-As a result , a number of chocolate companies were established in Belgium.
-The latter succeeded in lobbying the then King Leopold and induced him to grow cocoa beans in the then Belgian colony of Congo.
+As a result, a number of chocolate companies were established in Belgium.
+They successfully lobbied King Leopold to plant cocoa beans in the then Belgian colony of Congo.
 This was intended to reduce dependence on South American cocoa.

 Colonialism and chocolate are closely linked.
-In 1528, the Spaniard Cortez brought cocoa, Mexican pepper and Tahitian vanilla from his conquests to Spain.
+The Spaniard Cortez had brought the cocoa, Mexican pepper and Tahitian vanilla from his conquests to Spain in 1528.
 As Belgium was part of the Kingdom of Spain at that time, the Belgians had very early access to chocolate.

 Belgium took advantage of this time lead.
 To this day there are a number of successful chocolatiers in Belgium who dominate the market worldwide, especially in the luxury sector.
-Some of the most famous chocolate houses such as Godiva, Guylian and Galler are now owned by foreign investors whose capital has been used to successfully develop foreign markets such as China, Japan and the USA.
+Some of the best-known chocolate houses, such as Godiva, Guylian and Galler, are now owned by foreign investors whose capital has been used to successfully develop foreign markets such as China, Japan and the USA.

-Godiva now belongs to the Turkish holding company Yildiz (unfortunately with this change of ownership our favorite praline with the delicious rum-marzipan filling was also deleted), Guylian belongs to a group from South Korea and Galler is owned by the royal family of Quatar.
+Godiva now belongs to the Turkish holding Yildiz (unfortunately, with this change of ownership, our favorite praline with the delicious rum marzipan filling was also cancelled), Guylian belongs to a group from South Korea and Galler is owned by the royal family of Quatar.

 Chocolate for every country

 The chocolate production is country-specific.
-The majority of Belgian chocolate producers, for example, have committed themselves to a code that excludes fats other than those of the cocoa bean.
+The majority of Belgian chocolate producers, for example, have committed to a code that excludes fats other than those found in the cocoa bean.

 The European regulation allows up to 5 percent of other (usually cheaper) fats.
-Whoever tries chocolate bars in England or the United States of America quickly notices that the taste is very different compared to chocolate from Belgium or Switzerland.
+If you try chocolate bars in England or the United States of America, you will quickly notice that the taste is very different compared to chocolate from Belgium or Switzerland.

 Wow!